microwalk-project/Microwalk/docs/config.md

   Output directory for raw traces.

 - `images`<br>
-  List of interesting images.
+  List of names of interesting images (= binaries).
 Only instructions from these images are traced; all others are ignored.

   Example:
   ```yaml